janimm/RealDash-extras/RealDash-CAN/realdash-can-description-file.md

     conversion="V>>6"
     - result is value bitshifted 6 to the right.

+    conversion="V &lt;&lt; 3"
+    - result is value bitshifted 3 to the left.
+    Note that character '<' is reserved in XML and must be written as &lt;

     conversion="V &amp; 15"
     - result is value with bitwise AND with 15.
 In essence, this uses 4 lowest bits of the value.
-    Note that bitwise AND operator '&' character is reserved in XML and must be written as &amp;
+    Note that character '&' is reserved in XML and must be written as &amp;

-    conversion="V &lt;&lt; 3"
-    - result is value bitshifted 3 to the left.
-    Note that character '<' is reserved in XML and must be written as &lt;

     Available functions:
     abs, acos, asin, atan, atan2, ceil, cos, cosh, e, exp, fac, floor, ln, log, log10,